fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

    - `base.mk`

-3. SDO recommends to switch on the following compilation options for mbedTLS:
+3. FDO recommends to switch on the following compilation options for mbedTLS:
    ```
    MBEDTLS_SSL_ENCRYPT_THEN_MAC
    MBEDTLS_SSL_EXTENDED_MASTER_SECRET